 Here we work in a shared care model where clients are assigned to a team of midwives.
 During the course of the pregnancy, our goal is to provide clients with many opportunities to meet each midwife on their team.
 Your midwives work together to provide prenatal, labour and birth, and postpartum care.
 Teams rotate through a 6 week rotation to ensure there is one midwife on call and one conducting clinic appointments.
 With this schedule, clinic is rarely cancelled due births, and a is midwife on call 24/7 to answer any urgent pages, assess labour and attend deliveries.
 Normally there are two midwives present at each birth, whether the birth takes place at home or in the hospital.
 We are all committed to practicing in a very similar way so that you can develop of relationship of trust with all of us.

-Regular visits with one of your midwives is an important aspect of pregnancy as each visit should be a time for you to ask questions and voice any concerns you may be having.
+Regular visits with one of your team of midwives is an important aspect of pregnancy as each visit should be a time for you to ask questions and voice any concerns you may be having.
 It is also when the midwife will conduct an examination to ensure that you and your baby are well, to offer the appropriate tests, and discuss relevant topics for each stage of the pregnancy.
-First appointments are scheduled to take place when clients are roughly between 8-10 weeks and are an hour in length.
-Regular prenatal appointments, following the intake, are approximately 30 minutes in length, and usually are once a month for the first 28 weeks, every two weeks until 36 weeks, and then once a week until your baby is born.
+First appointments are scheduled to take place when clients are roughly between 9-11 weeks and are an hour in length.
+Regular prenatal appointments, following the intake, are approximately 20-30 minutes in length, and usually are once a month for the first 28 weeks, every two weeks until 36 weeks, and then once a week until your baby is born.

 Midwives provide care to both client and baby for six weeks after the birth.
 This is called postpartum care.
 Whether your baby is born at home or in the hospital, your midwife will provide care in your home within 24 hours of the birth.
 Clients will have several appointments at home during the first week to monitor their health and provide breastfeeding support.
 They ensure the client is recovering well, both physically and emotionally.
 Clients and their baby are then seen in the clinic several times between 2 and 6 weeks.
 Midwives provide physical examinations of the baby, which include checking: weight, length, heart, lungs, healing of umbilical stump, hearing, and overall physical development.
 After six weeks, clients are discharged from midwifery care and will begin to see their family doctor.